Invesco Ltd. Purchases 52,798 Shares of Tyler Technologies, Inc. (NYSE:TYL)

-Invesco Ltd. raised its stake in shares of Tyler Technologies, Inc. (NYSE:TYL – Free Report) by 6.5% in the 3rd quarter, according to its most recent disclosure with the SEC.
+Invesco Ltd. raised its stake in shares of Tyler Technologies, Inc. (NYSE:TYL – Free Report) by 6.5% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 860,928 shares of the technology company’s stock after purchasing an additional 52,798 shares during the period.
-Invesco Ltd. owned 2.04% of Tyler Technologies worth $332,439,000 as of its most recent SEC filing.
+Invesco Ltd. owned 2.04% of Tyler Technologies worth $332,439,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Analysts Set New Price Targets

-Several analysts have issued reports on the company.
-JPMorgan Chase & Co. boosted their price target on Tyler Technologies from $500.00 to $526.00 and gave the company an “overweight” rating in a report on Thursday.
-Needham & Company LLC boosted their price objective on Tyler Technologies from $475.00 to $500.00 and gave the company a “buy” rating in a research report on Thursday.
-Piper Sandler boosted their price objective on Tyler Technologies from $480.00 to $520.00 and gave the company an “overweight” rating in a research report on Friday.
-Truist Financial boosted their price objective on Tyler Technologies from $475.00 to $510.00 and gave the company a “buy” rating in a research report on Friday, November 3rd.
-Finally, Oppenheimer boosted their price objective on Tyler Technologies from $450.00 to $480.00 and gave the company an “outperform” rating in a research report on Friday, November 3rd.
-Four equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-Based on data from MarketBeat, Tyler Technologies currently has an average rating of “Moderate Buy” and an average price target of $456.29.
+A number of research analysts have recently commented on TYL shares.
+JMP Securities reaffirmed a “market outperform” rating and set a $490.00 target price on shares of Tyler Technologies in a research note on Friday.
+Oppenheimer upped their target price on Tyler Technologies from $450.00 to $480.00 and gave the company an “outperform” rating in a research note on Friday, November 3rd.
+Needham & Company LLC upped their target price on Tyler Technologies from $475.00 to $500.00 and gave the company a “buy” rating in a research note on Thursday.
+Piper Sandler upped their target price on Tyler Technologies from $480.00 to $520.00 and gave the company an “overweight” rating in a research note on Friday.
+Finally, Truist Financial upped their target price on Tyler Technologies from $475.00 to $510.00 and gave the company a “buy” rating in a research note on Friday, November 3rd.
+Four investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $456.29.

 Tyler Technologies Company Profile